ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/stomach_cancer/cancer_model.rst

 .. note::

   Currently I have an individual sojourn time (IST) from Yeh et al's 2008 modelling paper.
 The IST likely follows a beta distribution with median 4m, and max 24m.
-Currently using a stand-in value for the MST at draw-level (sampling distribution of the mean) of 8m with +/- 10% as the UIs.
+Computing the MST as the sample mean from the beta distribution gives (sampling distribution of the mean) a mean of 4.5m.
+We use +/- 10% as approximate UIs.
 I will refine this parameter.

   Alternatively, we can model the transition duration at the individual level using the IST and the incidence rate at the individual level using 1/IST.

 .. todo::

-  find values
+  refine value, upload beta distribution